rogersanctus/vai-compra/README.md

 ## Setting up
 This project will run as both backend and frontend server.
 To the backend get to work properly, you need to setup some environment variables.
 The instructions bellow are for a Development mode environment.

+You will need openssl installed and have its binaries path added to your PATH system environment variable.

+_Part of the instructions on this documentation applies only for Linux bash shell.
+If you are using Windows/Mac terminal, please use the corresponding versions of each command._

 ### Install dependencies
 You need NodeJS on version 18 LTS to run this project well.
 Not tested with other verions.
 The first step ever is to install the dependencies.
 Do that by running: